Complete the Missing Half: Augmenting Aggregation Filtering with Diversification for Graph Convolutional Networks: Experiments

 \subsection{Supervised Learning of Shallow GNNs}

 In Table \ref{tab:supervised_learning_shallow_gnns}, we summarize the mean accuracy of shallow baseline GNNs and their filterbank versions.
 The best performance is highlighted.
 Also, we record the performance differences between baselines and the two-channel augmented methods in the brackets.
+For better intuitive understanding of the effectiveness of incorporating the high-pass filter, we present in Figure \ref{fig:tsne_squirrel} the t-SNE visualization of the learned embedding in different channels of FB-GCN for Squirrel dataset.
+Those of the other datasets will be provided in the appendix \ref{appendix:more_tsne}.

 From the results we can see that, our propose methods generally boost the performance of almost all cases, especially when the labels are not much smoother than the input features indicated, considering the $S$-values in Table \ref{tab:Dataset_stats_training_smoothness}.

 Table \ref{tab:Dataset_stats_training_smoothness} shows that the $S$-values of FB-GCN outputs are closer to the $S$-values of the ground truth labels (see the absolute differences in the bracket) compared with those of GCN outputs.
 This indicates that FB-GCN is able to learn better representations which can reconstruct both the smooth and non-smooth part of the ground truth labels.
 Note that we measure the smoothness by $\hat{L}_\text{sym}$ instead of ${L}_\text{sym}$, because GCN is train with renormalized affinity matrix $\hat{A}_\text{sym}$.